Effects of genocide on youth: Demographic effects

 The biggest demographic shift is the number of children that were internally displaced within the Ottoman Empire.
 During the Armenian genocide, at least 60,000 youth were transferred to many different locations.
 Children were taken from their homes and transferred to poorly supplied camps where they would be sold.
 Some children were sold to central Anatolia to wealthy households for education and assimilation into the Turkish culture.
-Other children were sold to Muslim villagers who would then receive a stipend each month for raising them.
+Other children were sold to Muslim villagers, who would receive a stipend each month for raising them.
 In these instances, the displaced children had typically better lives than what they would have had with Armenian parents.
 Not all went to these types of homes.
 Some youth were sold for circumstances of exploitation and unpaid hard labor.
 Other youth were sent to homes in which they experienced physical and sexual abuse.
 Some young people were placed in homes of the people who were responsible for their parents' deaths.
-No matter what type of home they were sent to, the transfer of children involved the stripping of their culture identity.
-Their Armenian culture was erased by being raised in non-Armenian households; the Turkish government was carrying out a cultural genocide.
+No matter what type of home they were sent to, the transfer of children involved the stripping of their culture and identity.
+Their Armenian culture was erased by being raised in non-Armenian households; in this way, the Turkish government was carrying out a cultural genocide.